ShivanKaul/star-spec/draft-dss-star.md

 # Introduction

 Collecting user data is often fraught with privacy issues because without adequate protections it is trivial for the server to learn sensitive information about the client contributing data.
-Even when the client's identity is separated from the data (for example, if the client is using the {{Tor}} network or {{?OHTTP=I-D.thomson-http-oblivious}}), it's possible for the collected data to be unique enough that the user's identity is leaked.
-A common solution to this problem of the measurement being user-identifying/sensitive is to make sure that the measurement is only revealed to the server if there are at least K clients that have contributed the same data, thus providing K-anonymity to participating clients.
+Even when the client's identity is separated from the data (for example, if the client is using the {{Tor}} network or {{?OHTTP=I-D.thomson-http-oblivious}} to upload data), it's possible for the collected data to be unique enough that the user's identity is leaked.
+A common solution to this problem of the measurement being user-identifying is to make sure that the measurement is only revealed to the server if there are at least K clients that have contributed the same data, thus providing K-anonymity to participating clients.
 Such privacy-preserving systems are referred to as threshold aggregation systems.

-In this document we describe one such system, namely Distributed Secret Sharing for Private Threshold Aggregation Reporting (STAR) {{STAR}}, that is currently deployed in production by the {{Brave}} browser.
+In this document we describe one such system, namely Distributed Secret Sharing for Private Threshold Aggregation Reporting (STAR) {{STAR}}.

 # Conventions and Definitions